 Mel Stottlemyre, suffering from a torn rotator cuff, is given his unconditional release by the Yankees.
-The team's future pitching coach compiled a 164-139 record and a 2.97 ERA as well as tossing 40 shutouts.
+The team's future pitching coach compiled a 164-139 record and a 2.97 ERA, tossing 152 complete games that includes 40 shutouts.

 Todd Helton signs a nine-year, $141.5 million contract extension, making him the highest-paid player in Rockies' history.
 Last season, the Colorado first baseman batted .372, hit 42 homers and knocked in 147 runs.

 Rickey Henderson is added to the Red Sox Opening Day roster when his contract is purchased from Triple-A Pawtucket.
 The future Hall of Fame outfielder, who joined the exclusive 3,000-hit club on the final day of last season, will begin his 24th year in the majors, appearing with his eighth different club.